bahrus/ib-id/README.md

 However, ibid's focus is on a different use case than other repeating web components:

 1. It has full, first-class support for enumerated tag names[WIP].
-2. It can complement server-side (initial) rendering.
+2. It can complement server-side (initial) rendering[WIP].
 3. It does **not** provide any support for moustache-style template binding of the light children within each element.
 It is rooting for the platform to support this feature natively.
 It does, however, provide "binding from a distance" via transform syntax similar to non-inline css styling.
-If and when the platform adds support for binding the light children vs mousatach-style template binding, this component support said binding, but continue to add support for transform-like binding as a complementary mechanism, giving developers a choice depending on what works best.
+If and when the platform adds support for binding the light children vs moustache-style template binding, this component will support said binding, but will continue to provide support for the currently supported transform-like binding as a complementary mechanism, giving developers a choice depending on what works best.
 4. It renders its content (near-) adjacent to itself, so that it can insert content inside built-in list elements, or table elements, without violating proper HTML decorum.

 Why provide support for different tags?
 Consider a few scenarios: